Science journals ban listing of ChatGPT as co-author on papers | Peer review and scientific publishing

 Publishers of thousands of scientific journals have banned or restricted the use of an advanced AI-driven chatbot over fears it could flood the academic literature with erroneous and even fabricated research.

 ChatGPT, a fluent but unreliable chatbot developed by OpenAI in California, has impressed or upset over a million users by posting poetry, short stories, essays and even personal advice since its launch in November.

 But while the chatbot has proven to be a huge source of fun, his take on how free the peanut butter sandwich from the VCRin the style of the King James Bible, is one of the notable hits – the program can also create fake scientific abstracts that are convincing enough to deceive reviewers.

 The more legitimate use of ChatGPT in the preparation of articles has already led him to become a co-author of several articles.

 The sudden appearance of ChatGPT has caused controversy among publishers.
 On Thursday, the editor-in-chief of the leading US journal Science, Holden Thorpe, announced an updated editorial policy to prohibit the use of text from ChatGPT and clarify that the program cannot be credited as the author.

-“Given the frenzy that has been generated around this, it would be nice to state that we will not allow ChatGPT to be the author or use its text in articles,” Thorp said.
+“Given the hype that has been generated around this, it would be nice to be clear that we will not allow ChatGPT to be the author or use its text in articles,” Thorp said.